Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer

-The initial speed required for the puck to glide from one end of the rink to the other is approximately $ 10.85 \text{ m/s}$.
+The initial speed required for the puck to glide from one end of the rink to the other is approximately$ 10.85 \text{ m/s}$.

 ---